Naser Khader: Plagiarism

 In 2003, the Danish daily newspaper Politiken described how Khader had plagiarized a number of passages in his book 'Ære og Skam'.
 Apparently, passages in the book were copied from two of his worst critics at the time, a Danish Muslim writer, Aminah Tønnesen and dr.theol.
 Lissi Rasmussen.
 Khader defended himself, calling the it a mistake that was unintentional and falderal.

 In 2017, Naser Khader was again accused of plagiarism when the Danish weekly newspaper Weekendavisen revealed that the book 'Hjertet Bløder', which Naser Khader co-wrote with journalist Stig Matthiesen, consisted of material from other books, articles and reference work like Wikipedia without any references.
-Publishing house Peoples Press withdrawed the book immediately with consent of the writers.
+Publishing house Peoples Press withdrew the book immediately with consent of the writers.
 None of the writers would take responsibility for either accidental plagiarism or intentional plagiarism.

 Libel Case

 In September 2017, Naser Khader and two other members of parliament, Marcus Knuth and Martin Henriksen, sent an email to three other members of Parliament.
-In the email, put out out a number of serious accusations against female imam Sherin Khankan and her colleague in the so-called 'Exit Circle', an NGO helping women subjected to violence and religious and social control.
+In the email, put out a number of serious accusations against female imam Sherin Khankan and her colleague in the so-called 'Exit Circle', an NGO helping women subjected to violence and religious and social control.
 The intention with the email was to prevent a planned funding of the 'Exit Circle'.
 Naser Khader and the two other members of Parliament refused to apologize for the accusations in the e-mail against Khankan and Khankan took the libel case to the High Court where she lost.
 The Supreme Court later upheld the High Court's decision to acquit Khader, Marcus Knuth and Martin Henriksen of libel.